RU1NJURED

 A tendon or ligament pulls off a bit of bone.
 Might sound small but can still need surgery.

 Every ankle injury affects people differently.
-It is not just about what the diagnosis is, it is also about how your life gets impacted, such as your work income, your mental well-being along with any daily life changes, this is why knowing your injury type matters when seeking help.
+It is not just about what the diagnosis says.
+It is also about how your life gets impacted, such as your work income, your mental well-being along with any daily life changes.
+All these factors play a key role in deciding your ankle injury claim compensation.
+Hence, knowing the type of ankle injury you have makes it easier for your solicitor to proceed with your claim.

 Accidents happen, but sometimes they are not your fault and when that is the case, you should not have to deal with the mess alone.
 Here are a few real-life cases where people got hurt and we stepped in to help.

-Hit on the Job: A delivery driver, just doing his rounds, got hit by a car that negligently went through a red light.
+• Hit by a Car: A delivery driver, just doing his rounds, got hit by a car that negligently went through a red light.
 The accident caused the delivery driver to sustain a broken ankle, he needed surgery and a long break from work.
 RU1NJURED’s panel Solicitors helped him claim for his physical and psychological injuries along with recovering his loss of earnings and costs of medication and treatment.

-If someone else’s mistake caused your injury, RU1NJURED is here to help you claim what you deserve.
+If someone else’s mistake caused your injury, RU1NJURED is here to help you claim a deserving ankle fracture compensation.

-That is why making a broken ankle compensation claim matters.
-It is not just about the injury alone; it is also about getting your life and your bank balance back to normal.
-Or at least, close enough.
+That is why broken ankle injury claims matter.
+It is not just about the injury alone.
+It is also about getting your life and your bank balance back to normal or at least, close enough.

-Filing a claim for a broken ankle is not just about getting your medical bills covered.
+In the UK, initiating a compensation claim for a broken ankle is not just about getting your medical bills covered.
 You can also claim for the pain and suffering you have gone through, plus any financial losses.
-A broken ankle compensation claim usually falls into two main types: General damages and Special damages.
+Your ankle injury claim compensation covers two main types of damages, general damages and special damages.

 General Damages